-Today the picture and some blood-soaked cloths belonging to those who witnessed the events are kept in a niche of the main altar of the same Sanctuary, while the Sacra Costa is kept in a reliquary in the church of San Vittore.
+Today, the small painting and some cloths soaked in blood belonging to those who witnessed the events are kept in a niche of the main altar of the Sanctuary.
+The Sacred Rib is preserved in a reliquary in the Church of San Vittore.

-The building with a single nave, with a rectangular apse and an elegant lantern houses a rich decoration dating back to the 17th century.
-XVII-XVIII: ranging from painting to stucco, to the use of polychrome marble.
-The most valuable and valuable work of art is certainly the altarpiece of the main altar, an oil on panel depicting the Ascent to Calvary, created by the famous Gaudenzio Ferrari around 1540.
+The single-nave building, with a rectangular apse and an elegant lantern, houses a rich decoration dating back to the 17th and 18th centuries.
+It features paintings, stucco work, and the use of polychrome marbles.
+The most precious and valuable work of art is undoubtedly the altarpiece, an oil painting on wood depicting the Ascent to Calvary, created by the renowned Gaudenzio Ferrari around 1540.

-Every year, on the evening of 7 / 8 January the anniversary celebration of the miracle is celebrated which involves the transport of the relic of the Sacra Costa from the parish church of San Vittore to the Sanctuary of the Santissima Pietà through a solemn procession illuminated by hundreds of candles, which over the years have replaced the Lümineri – paper balloons with a candle inside – displayed in the windows of houses, on the streets, on the boats that accompany the procession from the lake.
+Every year, on the evening of January 7th/8th, the anniversary of the miracle is celebrated with a solemn procession that involves the transportation of the relic of the Sacred Rib from the parish church of San Vittore to the Sanctuary of the Holy Piety.
+The procession is illuminated by hundreds of candles, which have replaced the traditional “Lümineri” (paper balloons with a candle inside) over the years.
+These candles are displayed in windows, along the streets, and on the boats accompanying the procession from the lake.

-On this occasion it is a tradition for Cannobiesi to consume in their own homes or in restaurants the typical dinner based on pasta and bean soup as the first course and luganighe sausage with boiled potatoes and sauerkraut as the second course.
+During the celebration, it is a tradition for the people of Cannobio to enjoy the typical dinner in their homes or in restaurants.
+The meal typically starts with a pasta and bean soup as a first course, followed by luganighe (local sausages) with boiled potatoes and sauerkraut as the main course.

-Particularly suggestive is the Feast of the Madonna del Rosario which is held every year on the first Sunday of October, which begins with the triduum of preparation and ends with the procession along the lake – Via Castello with the statue of the Madonna del Rosario, lowered for the occasion from altar in the Sanctuary.
+The Festival of Madonna del Rosario, which takes place every year on the first Sunday of October, is particularly enchanting.
+It begins with a three-day preparation period and culminates in a lakeside procession along Via Castello, featuring the statue of Madonna del Rosario, which is lowered from the altar in the Sanctuary for the occasion.